justdoinc/justdo-packages/justdo-gantt/README.md

 * If there is no end-date, and no implied end-date but we do have due-date, we will use the due date as if it is also the end-date

+## need Daniel's assistance with
++ have a floating navigator https://jsfiddle.net/BlackLabel/60jo2dn1/

 ### Todo:
 + present due-date on the same line if exists, allow moving around